SamSlate/getReddit/README.md

 ## Goal

-simplify the reddit api for entirely browser/clientside devices.
+simplify the reddit api for browser/clientside applications.

 Reddit uri conventions are... unique.
 Hopefully this will save other webdevelopers a lot of headaches when they just want to make, say a page background that pulls the day's top post from r/earthporn.